Knowledge to make your life better. If you have some free time, check out some of these links this weekend.

 This article makes a good case for ensuring that as an armed citizen, you are capable of prevailing even when ranges exceed normal “handgun” distances.
 I agree 100%.
 Not convinced?
 Read this article from Ed Head (Gunsite trainer and Manager) and try “The Bane Drill.”

 I think you will enjoy this excerpt from the book Forging the Hero.
 It’s long and it requires careful study, but it’s quite likely to change your attitudes about the future of our existence.
-If you like the sample chapter, you can buy the book HERE.

 For anyone who wants a basic intro to edible plants, here’s a good one.
 Great pictures and adequate descriptions.
 Most of these plants grow in Ohio and also have medicinal uses as well.
 If you want even more info, this site is an amazing resource as well.